 You want them to be turning at low speed in a clockwise direction during the winter months.
 This will help to push the warm air back down to the ground.

 Use microwaveable heating pads

 Microwave your heating pads for 30 seconds to heat them up and put them on your hands and feet when you're sitting or lying down.
 You can make them yourself by sewing dried beans inside a piece of 100-percent cotton fabric.
 Here's a free heating pad pattern you can use.

 Make sure heat vents, registers, and radiators are free of obstructions.

 If they're covered with furniture, the warm air won't reach you.

 Don't run the bathroom fan after you shower

 The humidity will make the house feel warmer.
 Leave the bathroom door open after your shower, so that humidity spreads to other parts of your home.

-Clean the house; exercise; tackle a home repair; play a game.
+There are so many ways to get your body temperature up by being active—lean the house, exercise, tackle a home repair, or play a game.
 Just find ways to keep yourself moving, so you generate more body heat.